Kequc/couch-recliner/README.md

 | .update | Body |
 | .write | Body |

-You can use these or always choose the longer version.
+You can use these, override them, or always choose the longer version.

 ### Attachments